baileybrody/Hospital_Locations_And_Accident_Outcomes/README.md

 When regressing effect of hospital distance on deaths a result of accidents, the result is statistically significantly different from zero at the 95% confidence level.

 Regression results:

 Intercept: 0.06739642206850958

 Slope: 0.0005651950096873863

 P-value: 0.023152060209933385

-Stderr; 0.00023473730829918604
+Standard Error: 0.00023473730829918604

 In other words, for every mile that an individual has to travel to get to a hospital, the percentage chance of death increases by 0.0565%

 **Policy Implications**

 This script provides a tool to examine the relationship between hosptial distance and death rates as a result of accidents.
-The relationship between the speed with which a person receives treatment after an accident and their potential for surviving seems intuitive, and is well documented.(see artcile below) This simple model is a way to visualize that relationship, identify the strength of the relationship, and measure the impact of distance on percentage chance of death as a result of accidents. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2464671/
+The relationship between the speed with which a person receives treatment after an accident and their potential for surviving seems intuitive, and is well documented.(see article) This simple model is a way to visualize that relationship, identify the strength of the relationship, and measure the impact of distance on percentage chance of death as a result of accidents. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2464671/